-How to Make a Wall Niche
+How to Frame a Floating Wall

 To build the frame, place the 36-3/4 inch 2x4s between the top and bottom pieces.
 These will become the studs of the wall.
 Because one end will have the support of the wall and the other end will not, it is best to support the free standing end by positioning the studs closer together.
 Attach the beams using 3-inch finishing nails.